rgplantz/itco_x86-64/x86-64_corrections.md

 *Updated 2024-06-13*

-- Page 22: The line at the bottom should read "...must allocate 15 bytes for this string: 13 for `Hello, World!`,(Thanks to Bobby Bianchi)".
+- Page 22: The line at the bottom should read "...must allocate 15 bytes for this string: 13 for `Hello, World!`,".
+(Thanks to Bobby Bianchi)

   Page 23: Table 2-6 should have the caption "`Hello, World!\n` Stored in Memory" (Thanks to Bobby Bianchi)